 - Restart your phone and open Google Photos.
-After you set up everything, check if it’s still stuck preparing to back up photos/videos or everything works as intended.
+After you set up everything, check if it’s still stuck preparing to back up photos/videos or if everything works as intended.

 If that didn’t help, you can reinstall the app, or, in case Google Photos come as a system app, you can uninstall its updates.
-Either way, you should navigate to Play Store, locate Google Photos and tap Uninstall.
+Either way, you should navigate to the Play Store, locate Google Photos, and tap Uninstall.
 After you reinstall the app, sign in, and configure it, check if the Ready to backup glitch still appears.
 If it does, move to the next step on this list.

 3. Delete unsupported files

 Another thing you should consider is deleting unsupported video files.
 Some users suggested this because, with some files, Google Photos might fall into a neverending upload loop where the video can’t be processed and uploaded if its format is unsupported or the file is corrupted.

 Either way, try deleting or moving old videos to a different folder (from the DCIM folder) or delete them if they won’t back up.
 Usually, there are visual indications of what photos or videos are uploaded in the app so you can easily identify the one causing the problem during the backup process.

 Finally, if you can’t finish a system backup because you get stuck at the Getting ready to backup Google Photos prompt, make sure to try disabling and re-enabling Google Backup.